Maurice "Mo" Egeston

 Since 1995 pianist, producer and educator Maurice "Mo" Egeston has been the driving force behind some of the St. Louis region's most innovative bands.
 As of 2014 Mo has shifted much of his focus to his piano lesson studio but in he still continues to perform as a solo pianist and with a variety of ensembles.

 His primary creative vehicles are Mo E All Stars and Mo E Trio, which both perform a groove driven style of music that incorporates elements from DJ based styles such as house, downtempo and breakbeat; while also featuring influences of Nu Jazz, Latin and Indie Soul.
-The Mo E projects are where Egeston features his own original music as well as arrangements of artists such as Herbie Hancock, Stevie Wonder, Santana, Moloko and Jazzanova.
+The Mo E projects are where Egeston features his own original music as well as reimagined favorites from the worlds of traditional jazz, classic soul, electronic music and more.

-With plans affected by the pandemic Mo quietly released 6 All-Stars singles in 2020/21- Home, Popcorn Blue, Amen Breakfast, Looking Down the Rabbit Hole, Morning and Testament
+With recording and release plans affected by the pandemic Mo quietly released 6 All-Stars singles in 2020/21- Home, Popcorn Blue, Amen Breakfast, Looking Down the Rabbit Hole, Morning and Testament

 Initially working together as the Soul Alliance featuring CocoSoul Mo performed frequently in past years with vocalist CocoSoul as Coco & Mo.
 In addition, Mo hosted a Sunday Brunch music series at Lola from its opening until the end of 2011 and was a resident at the Dark Room @the Grandel through 2020 (an extension of his Kranzberg Arts Foundation Music Residency).
-Late Night Grooves ended with the pandemic but the concept will continue with Mo's Celebrate the Groove events in late 2021 and into 2022.
+Late Night Grooves ended with the pandemic but the concept continues with Mo's Celebrate the Groove events..

 Past work includes Brothers Lazaroff (2008-2014), UG Project, Mo & Dawn (2005- 2008), Vargas Swing (1997-2006) and Urban Jazz Naturals (2000-2005).